Environment Variables and Secrets#

 Using in setup and run#

-All user-specified environment variables are exported to a task’s setup and run commands (i.e., accessible when they are being run).
+All user-specified environment variables (envs) and secrets (secrets) are exported to a task’s setup and run commands (i.e., accessible when they are being run).

-For example, this is useful for passing secrets (see below) or passing configurations:
+For example, this is useful for passing secrets (see below) or passing configuration:

 # Sets default values for some variables; can be overridden by --env.